-Consolidated EMSP - Outcome 1.1 Outcome 1.2 Outcome 2.1 Outcome 2.2 Outcome 3.1 programme and monitored by the CTV trainers / extension workers.
-ESP 13 Public heath The project is expected to have an overall beneficial impact on the public health with improved access to water, climate-proofed yields and increase quality of produce that will also provide improved food security and nutritional benefits.
-No risk to public health resulted from the screening for determinants of public health in the EMSP in annex 4.
-It covered: income and social status; education; physical environment; social support networks; health services; land use; unsustainable farming; and water.
-If and when community health is significantly affected, a health-impact assessment must be conducted and mitigation measures included in the project design.
-ESP 14 Physical and Cultural Heritage.
+Consolidated EMSP Outcome 1.1 Outcome 1.2 Outcome 2.1 Outcome 2.2 Outcome 3.1 ESP 14 Physical and Cultural Heritage.
 The project will be in compliance with the law on archaeological heritage preservation.
 The project will ensure whether there will be any national cultural heritage sites in the project areas and propose measures to avoid any alteration, damage, or removal of physical cultural resources, cultural sites, and sites with unique natural values.
 Through the ESMP the project will identify if any national or cultural heritage will be included in the project zones.
 In the unlikely event that this may be the case, the project will describe the location of the of the heritage in relation to the project and if absolutely necessary explain why it cannot be avoided and what measures are being taken to minimize negative impact.
-ESP 15 Lands and soil conservation The project is designed to have positive impact on lands through various techniques in soil conservation.
-The project will directly aim to reduce the climate vulnerability of these marginal communities in multiple ways, one of which is through lands and soil conservation.
-The project has conducted a climate and soil vulnerability assessment (figure 14) and will aim to climate-proof 50km of rural access roads to reduce the erosion caused by torrential rain on the surrounding lands and soils.
-The project will carry out extensive vulnerability assessments through the graduation programme to identify areas of land degradation and climate vulnerability.
-It will promote the planting of 400ha of land with indigenous cactus aimed at consolidating vulnerable and degraded lands and protect them from gullying and erosion Sustainable environmental management and CCA awareness raising will be delivered to 6300 vulperable bousehold (65% women) Sustainable environmental management and CCA awareness raising will be delivered to 6300 vulnerable household (65% women).
+ESP 15 Lands and soil The project is designed to have positive impact on lands through various techniques in soil conservation.
+The project will directly aim to reduce the climate vulnerability of these marginal communities in multiple ways, one of which is through lands and soil conservation. conservation The project has conducted a climate and soil vulnerability assessment (figure 14) and will aim to climate-proof 50km of rural access roads to reduce the erosion caused by torrential rain on the surrounding lands and soils. of rural access roads to • The project will carry out extensive vulnerability assessments through the graduation programme to identify areas of land degradation and climate vulnerability. and degradation and climate It will promote the planting of 400ha of land with indigenous cactus aimed at consolidating vulnerable and degraded lands and protect them from gullying and erosion Sustainable environmenta al management and CCA awar eness raising will be delivered to 6300 vulnerable household (65% women).

-303. Below is a summary EMSP management plan and reporting requirements.
+304. Below is a summary EMSP management plan and reporting requirements.